Good day to you!!

 rhododendron.
 The Pacific rhododendron is a perennial evergreen shrub/bush that

-can be found growing in various places throughout the state of Washington.
+grows in various places throughout Washington.
 The Pacific

-rhododendron is a beautiful pink colored flower that blooms on the evergreen
+rhododendron is a beautiful pink flower that blooms on the evergreen

 shrub/bush!!
-The flowers start blooming in the months of April and May.
+The flowers start blooming in April and May.
 It became

 the official state flower in 1959.

-7. Some cool places to visit while in Washington are: Mount
+7. Some cool places to visit in Washington are Mount

 Rainier National Park, North Cascades National Park, and the beautiful Jade